lucasfth/introduction-to-artificial-intelligence/week_3/mandatory.md

 ## Part b

-If w is set to 1 the algorithm cannot guarantee that the solution is optimal.\
+If w is set to >=1 the algorithm cannot guarantee that the solution is optimal (is not admissible).\

 If w is set to be lower than 1 the algorithm can guarantee that the solution is optimal and therefore admissible.